Thema von BalticLegal im Forum Dies ist ein Forum in...

 The process of obtaining a residence permit is relatively complicated and requires knowledge of local legal and procedural issues.
 Our lawyers provide the necessary advice to choose the best type of investment and take care of preparing all the necessary documents and obtaining the residence permit.

-The Latvian Immigration Law provides several ways for foreign investors to obtain a residence permit in Latvia.
+Latvia The Latvian Immigration Law provides several ways for foreign investors to obtain a residence permit in Latvia.
+The most common options are:

+a company has at least EUR 28 000 share capital; a company has real economic activities and pays minimum taxes; The presence of an investor is necessary for a company to operate.
+Are you still wondering?
 If you are still considering immigration options and wondering how to apply for a residence permit, what the conditions are and how long it takes, visit this website and find all the necessary information in one step!

 Ready-made Company, also known as Shell Company, previously formed company, seasoned company or aged company, describes a limited liability company (LLC) or partnership that had no activity, metaphorically put on the shelf to age or how to be an empty shell.
 As a rule, a complete company is subject to VAT.

-Change of company name and/or address
+Advantages of the shelf company process of business purchase Change of company name and/or address Recent practice

-The business purchase takes only a few days.
+Process of business purchase The business purchase takes only a few days.
 Due to the reliability and cooperation with our partners, we are able to arrange a turnkey company for you in one day!
 Registration with the commercial register takes 4 working days (can be shortened to up to 2 days).